-Our responsibility is to express an opinion on these consolidated financial statements based on our audit.
-We conducted our audit in accordance with Canadian generally accepted auditing standards.
-Those standards require that we comply with ethical requirements and plan and perform an audit to obtain reasonable assurance whether the consolidated financial statements are free from material misstatement.
+Our responsibility is to express an opinion on these consolidated financial statements based on our audits.
+We conducted our audits in accordance with Canadian generally accepted auditing standards.
+Those standards require that we comply with ethical requirements and plan and perform the audits to obtain reasonable assurance about whether the consolidated financial statements are free from material misstatement.